Planning a Round-the-World Trip: Booking Flights

 Booking Round-the-World Flights

-After a lot of bouncing around from a variety of travel sites, it became clear that there are really only two RTW options worth using: the Star Alliance or the OneWorld Alliance.
+After a lot of bouncing around from a variety of travel sites, it became clear that there are really only two RTW options worth using: Star Alliance or OneWorld Alliance.
 There were other broker companies but they weren’t able to book our flights 6 months in advance, which was important to us.

 Star Alliance